elastic/apm-agent-python/docs/contributing/index.rst

 Contributing
 ============

-Want to contribute back to Sentry?
+Want to contribute back to Opbeat?
 This page describes the general development flow, our philosophy, the test suite, and issue tracking.

 (Though it actually doesn't describe all of that, yet)